tlevine/www.thomaslevine.com/content/!/data-science/index.md

 excited by the potential off the ease of collecting and storing quantitative information, and the aspects above follow logically.

-## Overview
-I came up with a concept of data science by thinking about how I would teach it.
-If I were giving a course on data science, it would have these main parts

-1. The data mindset (explained above)
-2. Converting a mess into data (ETL/scraping, data formats, logging, messaging, databases, feature extraction, distributed systems, &c.)
-3. Stuff you can do once you have data (graphs, interactives, web development, algorithms for statistics/predictions/recommendation, online/realtime statistics &c.)

-(I apologize for the parethetical use of startlingly many buzzterms above.)

-These points are ordered chronologically by approximate step in a data workflow, but I think they should be taught all at once in separate projects.

-## Details

 ### The data mindset
 If you have the aforementioned data mindset, the following are true.

-* You see little difference between "qualitative" and "quantitative" data nor between "unstructured" and "structured" data because you know that you can convert between these opposites.
 * You look for opportunities to use existing stores of data in unintended ways.
 * All analyses should be scripted.